torbsd/torbsd.github.io/obsd-relays_dev.md

-Title: OpenBSD Guide to Configuring Tor Relays
+Title: Development Version of OpenBSD Guide to Configuring Tor Relays
 CSS: torbsd.css
 Author: gman999
 Editors:
 Date: 20150505
 Note: These lines are at the top are multimarkdown metadata; leave them.

-# OpenBSD Guide to Configuring Tor Relays #
+# Development Version: OpenBSD Guide to Configuring Tor Relays #

 ## Introduction ##